invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 1. **Works with a PostgreSQL database** to store long-lived, persistent records.
 2. **Incorporates Valkey** as a high-speed, in-memory cache, fronting the PostgreSQL database.
 3. **Uses Spring Boot** to expose REST endpoints, providing a simple interface for reading, writing, and invalidating cached data.
-4. **Can be Dockerized and deployed to Google Cloud Platform (GCP)** for production, leveraging services like Cloud Run, Cloud SQL, and Memorystore.
+4. **A solution that can be Dockerized and deployed to Google Cloud Platform (GCP)** for production, leveraging services like Cloud Run, Cloud SQL, and Memorystore.

 By following this guide, you’ll have a reference architecture ready to adapt, test, and deploy to meet the performance needs of your application.